reveal/revealjs.com/src/installation.md

 ## Installing From npm

 The framework is published to, and can be installed from, [npm](https://www.npmjs.com/package/reveal.js).
-Note that reveal.js is targeted at the browser and includes CSS, fonts and other assets so the npm dependency use case may be limited.

 ```shell
 npm install reveal.js